GreenBitAI/low_bit_llama/README.md

-bash scripts/evaluate/tiny_llama_w2a16g32.sh    # for open task evaluation of the base model. bash scripts/inference/llama2_70b_w2a16g8.sh     # for text generation inference of the base model. bash scripts/instruction-chat/llama2_70b_w2a16g8.sh  # for instruction following chat of the fine-tuned model.
+bash scripts/evaluate/tiny_llama_w2a16g32.sh    # for open task evaluation of the base model. bash scripts/inference/llama2_70b_w2a16g8.sh     # for text generation inference of the base model. bash scripts/instruction-chat/llama2_70b_w2a16g8.sh  # for instruction following chat of the fine-tuned model. bash scripts/inference/codellama_34b_w2a16g8.sh         # for text generation inference of the codellama model
 ```

 # References